 Last fall, researchers analyzed data from the Philippines which tracked 20 years of information about kids starting when they were in utero.
 The data included information on the households the kids were born into as well as the sicknesses and symptoms their mothers reported them having before age 2.
 What they found was that kids who were exposed to more animal feces, and who had more diarrhea before they turned 2, tended in their early 20s to have lower levels of C-reactive protein, a key marker of inflammation.
 This lower level of C-reactive protein may be associated with a lower risk of inflammation-based illnesses like rheumatoid arthritis or heart disease.

-a bacterium that lives in the stomach lining of as many as half the world's people, were less likely to suffer from the itchy skin disorder atopic eczema, a hypersensitivity reaction similar to an allergy.
+In another study, preschoolers who tested positive for Helicobacter pylori, a bacterium that lives in the stomach lining of as many as half the world's people, were less likely to suffer from the itchy skin disorder atopic eczema, a hypersensitivity reaction similar to an allergy.
 In another study, the presence of H. pylori was linked to a lower risk of childhood asthma.

 Exposure to hepatitis A, a virus transmitted via contaminated food and water, may also be able to boost a child's immune system.
 According to researchers at University College of London, kids with a certain common gene variant who had been exposed to hepatitis A appeared to be less likely to suffer from a range of allergic disorders.